Published November 5, 2021

 System.Diagnostics.Process.Start(Output_Path)

-The advantage of using this strategy is that it allows the developer to test the HTML content in a browser while still creating it.
-Chrome is the web browser on which IronPDF's rendering engine is built.
-Hence, we urge you to convert XML to PDF; printing XML material to PDF can be accomplished through XSLT templates.
+The advantage of this strategy is that it allows developers to test HTML content in a browser while creating it.
+IronPDF's rendering engine is built on the Chrome web browser.
+Therefore, it is recommended to convert XML to PDF; printing XML content to PDF can be done using XSLT templates.

 Install the NuGet package if it is not already installed.